HesselM/rpicross_notes/5-xc-userland.md

     XCS~$ cd ~/rpi/rootfs/usr/src/
     XCS~$ git clone https://github.com/raspberrypi/userland.git --depth 1
     ```
+    > The `userland` repository is downloaded in `rootfs` because the `make install` does not copy the headers of the libraries.

 1. Clone repository (if not yet done)
     ```
     XCS~$ mkdir -p ~/rpi/build